 Information sheet: Your submission must include a cover sheet listing the entrant’s name, mailing address, phone number(s), email address, complete student identification (SID) number, major, and class year.

-A single judge, noted in the field of photography, will evaluate the submitted work and select the winner.
+Art Practice faculty will evaluate the submitted work and select the winner.

 Please note: Federal financial aid regulations require that all awards received by a student cannot exceed their financial aid need as determined by a congressional formula.
 It is possible, therefore, that the cash award for a Prize could reduce some component of a needy student’s package of financial aid awards.
 In these cases, the Financial Aid Office attempts first to reduce loan or work aid; fellowships, grants or scholarships are only reduced as a last resort.
 Regardless of your financial aid situation, the IRS views fellowships, grants or scholarships that are not directly applied to tuition or other educational expenses as taxable income.